mflisikowski/turboverse-kit/README.md

 ## Workspaces

-### apps/web

-The main Next.js web application.
-Contains the primary user-facing application.

 ### apps/cms

 The Payload CMS application.
 Contains the CMS functionality and admin interface.

+### apps/mobile

+The React Native mobile application.
+Contains the mobile application.

 ### apps/studio

 The Drizzle Studio application.
 Contains the Drizzle Studio interface for the database.

+### apps/web

+The main Next.js web application.
+Contains the primary user-facing application.

+### packages/analytics

+The analytics package.
+Contains the analytics functionality for the entire monorepo.

+### packages/env

+The environment variables package.
+Contains the environment variables for the entire monorepo.

+### packages/payload

+The Payload CMS package.
+Contains the core functionality and configuration for the CMS.

 ### packages/ui